jwt-dotnet/jwt/README.md

 ### Custom JSON serializer

-By default JSON serialization is done by JsonNetSerializer implemented using [Json.Net](https://www.json.net).
-To configure a different one first implement the `IJsonSerializer` interface:
+By default JSON serialization is performed by JsonNetSerializer implemented using [Json.Net](https://www.json.net).
+To use a different one, implement the `IJsonSerializer` interface:

 ```csharp
 public class CustomJsonSerializer : IJsonSerializer